dartlangfr/risk-codelab/docs/step-9.md

-## Step 9 : Server side
+## Step 9: Server side

 _**Keywords**: server, virtual directory, websocket_

-It's time for you to begin de server side of the dart programming.
+It's time for you to begin the server side of the dart programming.
 To getting starting, take a look to `bin/main.dart` file, it's where you will code your server :

 ```Dart
 library risk.main;